VeijoPesonen/fw-nrfconnect-nrf/include/net/nrf91_lwm2m_app.rst

 nRF91 based device to an LwM2M server such as `Leshan Demo Server`_ via LTE.
 Once connected, the device can be queried to obtain location data, and to retrieve information about the modem.

-This library provides a basic set of LwM2M resources combined together to avoid the need to duplicate these in all of the applications planning to communicate with an LwM2M server.
-Following fixed set of readily initialized resources are at users exposal.
+This library provides a basic set of LwM2M objects combined together to avoid the need to duplicate these in all of the applications planning to communicate with an LwM2M server.
+Following fixed set of readily initialized objects are at users exposal.

 * Firmware object
 * Connection monitoring object